nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Head back to the save point and save.
 - If you have Kid in the Party, Remove her revive and put it on Fargo.
 Switch Kid with Fargo as you will need Fargo's Vigora.
 Just add Revive to level 1 wherever you want on Fargo
+- Menu - Allocate Elements (Only if Serge is at below 41 Strength)
+  - **Press Triangle and select Healing and Supplemental first**
+  - Serge
+    - Level 2 - YellowField
 - Head up the teleporter on top of the floor of the defeated boss.

 ### Dragon God (1900/10 Each Phase)